fruitcake/laravel-cors/readme.md

 ]);
 ```

+## Common problems

+### Error handling, Middleware order

+Sometimes errors/middleware that return own responses can prevent the CORS Middleware from being run.
+Try changing the order of the Middleware and make sure it's in the global middleware, not a route group.
+Also check your logs for actual errors, because without CORS, the errors will be swallowed by the browser, only showing CORS errors.

+### Echo/die

+If you `echo()`, `dd()`, `die()`, `exit()`, `dump()` etc in your code, you will break the Middleware flow.
+When output is sent before headers, CORS cannot be added.
+When the scripts exits before the CORS middleware finished, CORS headers will not be added.
+Always return a proper response or throw an Exception.

 ### Disabling CSRF protection for your API

 If possible, use a different route group with CSRF protection enabled.